Knowledge-Graph-Hub/kg-chat/README.md

     '| Ruegeria mobilis 45A6        | NCBITaxon:379347| 47        |')
     ```

-4. `start-chat`: This starts an interactive chat session where you can ask questions about your KG.
+4. `run-chat`: This starts an interactive chat session where you can ask questions about your KG.
     ```shell
-    kg-chat start-chat
+    kg-chat run-chat
     ```
     Gives you the following:
     ```shell